Learning Groups

 Type 1: Payment Processed to Credit Card

 If the automatic payment email says "Your payment for the Community Connections _______ yyyy-yyyy event has been successfully processed to the credit card on file", this means that Encom funds weren’t sufficient to cover the CC fees (perhaps due to charges from curriculum or online classes).
-When there aren't enough Encom funds, the balance is charged to the credit card that was used to pay the $50 application fee.
+When there aren't enough Encom funds, the balance is charged to the credit card that was used to pay the noted application fee.
 The email is just to let you as the parent know that charge was put on your credit card.

 Type 2: ‘Payment Failure’ Email Notification

-If the email states ‘payment failure’, then the payment processed to the credit card used for the $50 application fee did not go through.
+If the email states ‘payment failure’, then the payment processed to the credit card used for the noted application fee did not go through.
 Learning Groups will send an invoice for payment.
 If you do not see an invoice but have received a "Payment Failure" email, please check your junk mail.

 Invoice Email